forfadre0820/nhn_submit_hun/replit.md

 - July 07, 2025.
 Fixed video vertical alignment to baseline for proper text positioning
 - July 07, 2025.
 Centered entire text layout with text-center and mx-auto classes
 - July 07, 2025.
 Adjusted video dimensions to 140x59px for better proportion with text
+- July 07, 2025.
+Reduced clip-path cropping from 20% to 10% inset for less aggressive crop
+- July 07, 2025.
+Increased video height to 68px for better visibility after crop adjustment
 ```

 ## User Preferences